-Cisco Wave 2 Wireless LAN Controllers
+Cisco Wave 2 WiFi LAN Controllers

-The Cisco 8540 Wireless Controller, available in a 2 rack unit (RU) package, is a high-end WiFi controller intended to support large enterprises, service providers, and large campus environments.
-The 8540 WiFi controller can be run in centralized, distributed, and mesh deployments and supports up to 6,000 APs and 64,000 users.
-The 8540 Wireless controller offers throughput as high as 40 Gbps and supports 4,096 VLANs.
-The 8340 includes four 1-GB or 10GE ports and features solid-state storage, redundant power supplies, backup fans, and subsecond failover.
+Cisco's 8540 Wireless Controller, available in a 2 rack unit package, is a high-end wireless controller intended to support enterprises, service providers, and large campus environments.
+The 8540 WiFi controller can be used in centralized, distributed, and mesh deployments and can handle as many as 6,000 access points and 64,000 clients.
+The 8540 WiFi controller offers throughput as high as 40 Gbps and supports up to 4,096 VLANs.
+The 8540 controller comes with four 1-GB or 10GE interfaces and features solid-state storage, dual power supplies, redundant fans, and rapid failover.

-Wave 1 Cisco WiFi Network Controllers
+Wave 1 Cisco Wireless Network Controllers

 Legacy Cisco Wireless Network Controllers